pascals-msft/adop-arm/README.md

 Parameters:

 - adminUsername: User name for the Virtual Machine and ADOP
-- adminPassword: Password for the Virtual Machine and ADOP, must be >= 12 chars and have number, etc.
+- adminPassword: Password for the Virtual Machine and ADOP, must be >= 12 chars and have letters, symbols, numbers, etc.
 - dnsNamePrefix: Globally unique DNS Name for the Public IP used to access the Virtual Machine.
 - vmName: VM name.
 Default: `adop`
 - vmSize: VM size.
 Default: `Standard_DS3_V2`